yokoyamatoyou/uhalis/README.md

    python main.py
    ```

 The UI allows you to load an Excel file, select the column to analyze, and start moderation.
 You can adjust parameters and weight settings in the **設定** tab.
 Results can be saved back to an Excel file.
-Configuration values (including the weight settings) are saved to `config.json`.
+Configuration values—including temperature, top-p, and the weight settings—are saved to `config.json`.
 The default weights sum to `1.0`, so you can start analyzing without tweaking them first.